jessemonroy650/mobileui-popup/README.md

 # mobileui-popup
 A simple popup done with &lt;div> in landscape mode.
 Also, checks the iOS landscape vs. keyboard, to make sure the both are in landscape.
-This is checked with and input field - just below the buttons.
+This is checked with an input field - just below the buttons (See: image at bottom).

 This has three steps that needed to be accomplished with some help from Javascript.